caweltjr/JavaGraphLibrary/README.md

 A set of starter Junit tests are included.

 The edges have labels and a positive integer weight is assigned to each edge.
-The graph to be stored on disk or transmitted across a network through the java.io.Serializeable
+The graph can be stored on disk or transmitted across a network through the java.io.Serializeable
     mechanism.
 The Dijkstra shortest-path algorithm has been implemented to find the shortest path between
     2 vertices using weighted edges.